- Meet with a master cheesemaker in Le Marais

 Start your day with a small group visit to the Cité du Vin in the city center, where you'll follow immersive exhibits about wine culture through the ages.
 Once you've finished up indoors, board a guided cruise through the Gironde estuary to discover the wines and heritage of the Haute-Gironde.

 On the boat, you'll pass the fortified towns of Blaye and Bourg, stopping for lunch at a Côtes de Bourg estate with the winemaker himself.
-The astonishingly well-preserved citadel of Blaye has survived countless sieges since the 5th century and contains 1.2 km of ramparts, four bastions, moats, and underground passages.
-Thanks to its historic importance, it's a designated UNESCO World Heritage Site—and also home to the Blaye Côtes de Bordeaux wine appellation.
+The astonishingly well-preserved citadel of Blaye has survived countless sieges since the 5th century and contains 0.7 miles (1.2km) of ramparts, four bastions, moats, and underground passages.
+Thanks to its historical importance, it's a designated UNESCO World Heritage Site—and also home to the Blaye Côtes de Bordeaux wine appellation.

 Day 6: Wine Tasting in St. Emilion & Pomerol